 October 18th, 2009

-we are having a noreaster. i load the car with mats, music box, ipod, gong, sage spray, the ’please remember to turn off your cell phone’ sign, tape to affix the sign and my notecards that i will strategically place around the room just incase i draw a blank and forget what comes next in the routine. i head down to soho and ask pop to help me out with a good parking spot. as always, he pulls through and i park the car 1/2 a block away from the event location. after unloading the car i am only mildly soaked and have 40 minutes to dry, set up the room, go over my script one last time and 15 minutes to meditate on playing the part of an experienced yoga teacher.
+we are having a noreaster. i load the car with mats, music box, ipod, gong, sage spray, the ‘please remember to turn off your cell phone’ sign, tape to affix the sign and my notecards that i will strategically place around the room just incase i draw a blank and forget what comes next in the routine. i head down to soho and ask pop to help me out with a good parking spot. as always, he pulled through and i parked the car 1/2 a block away from the event location. after unloading the car i was only mildly soaked.
+I have 40 minutes to dry, set up the room, go over my script one last time, and 15 minutes to meditate on playing the part of an experienced yoga teacher.

-the room is much bigger than i had expected. it’s actually 1/2 of a gymnasium. i placed the mats in a staggered line so that everyone could see me in the front of the room and have plenty of space to move without bumping into the person next to them. i put my mat in the front of the room. at the end of my mat i placed my beautiful cast iron gong upon it’s round burgundy silk pillow. i will use the gong to end both the introductory and ending meditations which i hope will enhance my credibility as a real yogi. i hid note cards with an outline of the routine underneath both the front and the back of my mat and hope that i will not have to use them. next i set up the speakers and programmed the ipod to the ’yoga class’ playlist, dimmed the lighting in the gym and cleared the energy in the room with sage. outside of the entrance to the room i taped the sign i made asking the women to turn off their cell phones. i wondered if impoverished women had cell phones but i posted the sign just in case. i had 15 minutes of meditation time before the women would arrive. exactly 15 minutes into my meditation, julia entered the room to inform me that ”this population is characteristically late” and will most likely begin to arrive around 12:15. my calm mind instantly went into overdrive as i wondered about the people who would show up at 12:15 for a 12:00 yoga class. before i let myself get too carried away, i decided to use the time to go over my script once more. at 12:15 i sat in crossed legged position in the middle of my mat all alone in the giant gymnasium and patiently waited.
+the room was much bigger than i had expected. it was actually 1/2 of a gymnasium. i placed the mats in a staggered line so that everyone could see me in the front of the room and have plenty of space to move without bumping into the person next to them. i put my mat in the front of the room. at the end of my mat i placed my beautiful cast iron gong upon it’s round burgundy silk pillow. i planned to use the gong to end both the introductory and ending meditations which i hoped would enhance my credibility as a real yogi. i hid note cards with an outline of the routine underneath both the front and the back of my mat. next, i set up the speakers and programmed the ipod to the ‘yoga class’ playlist, dimmed the lighting in the gym and cleared the energy in the room with sage. outside of the entrance to the room i taped the sign i made asking the women to turn off their cell phones. i wondered if impoverished women had cell phones but i posted the sign just in case. i had 15 minutes of meditation time before the women would arrive. exactly 15 minutes into my meditation, julia entered the room to inform me that “this population is characteristically late” and will most likely begin to arrive around 12:15. my calm mind instantly went into overdrive as i wondered about the people who would show up at 12:15 for a 12:00 yoga class. before i let myself get too carried away, i decided to use the time to go over my script once more. at 12:15 i sat in crossed legged position in the middle of my mat all alone in the giant gymnasium and patiently waited.

 at 12:30 i turned on my cell phone and called julia who was in another room setting up all of the games for the 30 children who were expected to arrive momentarily. julia apologized to me for the wait and assured me that this was not unusual behavior for ‘this population’. she invited me to come to the playroom and meet the other volunteers who were waiting for the crowd to arrive. after spending 70 minutes alone in the gymnasium, i told her i would be right there.